-A highlight of some of the key enhancements proposed in the Finance Bill 2019
+A highlight of some of the key enhancements proposed in the Finance Act 2019

-Finance Bill 2019 – An Overview of Positive Developments
+Finance Act 2019 – An Overview of Positive Developments

-Following the Budget 2020 announcement, Finance Bill 2019 was published on 17 October 2019.
-We have highlighted below some of the key enhancements proposed in this legislation.
+Finance Act 2019 was signed into Irish law on 22 December 2019.
+We have highlighted below some of the key enhancements put forward in this legislation.

 The Special Assignee Relief Programme (“SARP”) provides a valuable relief from Irish Income Tax on a portion of income earned by employees of foreign companies who are assigned to work in Ireland.
 The availability of SARP was due to expire on 31 December 2020 but has now been extended until 31 December 2022.